 Originally from the USA, Preece taught at the Parsons School of Design affiliate in Kanazawa, Japan and Hong Kong Poly’s School of Design in the mid-1990s, and then later settled in the Netherlands and NW Europe twenty years ago.
 Over the years, he has given numerous guest lectures in Western Europe and East Asia concerning language, marketing and media / communications, and art and design.

 Preece’s current passion has taken him from communicating the contemporary to the historical, with his Design Meriden and Tremaine / Miller Co. art & design projects.
 He has a personal connection to both.
-"It’s about applying the skills that I have developed over the years to a largely overlooked set of historical designers and organizers that worked in the area where I grew up in America," explains Preece.
-"Their work deserves considerably more attention."
+"Like too many growing up in the Meriden area in the post-industrial 1980s, I knew almost nothing about the area’s significant design achievements until much later in life," explains Preece.
+"The DM project has been about applying the skills that I have developed over the years for the benefit of the historical design, the designers and entrepreneurs.
+Still underneath layers of historical dust, their work is being unearthed."